• Skip to primary navigation

 So when I was planning my brother’s Costa Rica itinerary, I made sure to book a canyoning tour in La Fortuna.
 And well, I have to say that my friend was right.
 It actually changed my life.

-If you’re visiting La Fortuna/Arenal and you love nature and adventure, canyoning is a must.
-Read on to see our pictures and videos from this amazing day and why canyoning in Arenal made such an impact on my life (and get 7% off this tour!).
+If you’re visiting La Fortuna and you love outdoor adventure, then canyoning is a must.
+Read on to see our pictures and videos from this amazing day and why canyoning in Arenal really is a must do!

 That time we went canyoning in Arenal

-We went with Pure Trek Canyoning which is the leading canyoning company in Costa Rica so we were in good hands.
-They drove us to the main office, located in the forest surrounding La Fortuna waterfall on one of those indestructible Toyota 4X4 to get all suited up.
+They were right on time and they drove us to the main office, located in the forest surrounding La Fortuna waterfall on one of those indestructible Toyota 4X4 to get all suited up.

 Canyoning in Arenal - Pure Trek Canyoning